nonamecon/WD-Black-Scoop/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?
-- WD-Black-Scoop is
+- Create a responsive website either via javascript, bootstrap, or tailwind.
-- Whats the purpose
+- Whats the purpose?
-- To p
+- To understand and experience creating responsive websites suitable for any devices and to fully master every lessons discussed.
-- What are key components
+- What are key components?
 - Key components include website responsiveness, a multipage website, and Bootstrap embedded.
-- What technology used and how it is used
+- What technology used and how it is used?
+- The project was built using a combination of technologies and frameworks, including HTML, CSS, and Bootstrap.
+HTML served as the backbone of the website, providing the main structure and organizing its content.
+CSS was used alongside HTML to enhance the visual design, bringing the structure to life with colors, fonts, and layouts that made the site more visually appealing.
+Bootstrap played the key role in making the website responsive, ensuring it worked perfectly on any device, from desktops and laptops to tablets and smartphones.

 ### Key Components
 - MultiPage Website
 - Responsive Layout
-- Tablet suitable Website
+- Tablet Suitable Website
 - Bootstrap embedded

 ### Technology